-- that your support is to be provided on a day to day basis.
+- Essential Lifestyle Planning is about the way that your support is to be provided on a day to day basis.
 It can be helpful when different members of staff need to work more consistently, when you have complex needs or when you are expressing distress or anxiety through your behaviour.
 Michael Smull's 'Families Planning Together' manual is helpful for getting started on an Essential Lifestyle Plan (see http://learningcommunity.us/documents/FPTGuide.11-03.pdf). - PATH (Planning Alternative Tomorrows With Hope) is used when direct and immediate action is needed.
 It focuses first on describing your dream for your life, and works back from a positive and possible future, mapping out the actions required along the way.
 It can be helpful for regaining focus, or when progress feels stuck.